 Interest in the relationship between environmental degradation and conflict is growing despite the lack of consensus over its nature.
 Yet most discussions of the environment-conflict nexus still take for granted the direction of causality and seek to demonstrate whether—or the extent to which—environmental factors such as droughts spawned by climate change cause or contribute to violent political conflict.

-The FIRE project reverses this causality and delves into the connection between violent conflict and environmental degradation.
 In pursuit of this aim, the project examines forest fires in the Middle East, employing a detailed study of cases in Turkey, Syria and Israel and posing the following research questions:

 • Is there a positive correlation between inter- and intra-state conflicts and forest fires?

 • How do conflicts affect ecosystems and their inhabitants and biodiversity?

 • How do conflicting groups discursively use forest fires?

 pinar [dot] dinc [at] cme [dot] lu [dot] se (Pinar Dinc)

 Pınar Dinç holds a Ph.D. in Political Science from the Department of Government at the London School of Economics.

 She has been a postdoctoral researcher at Lund University as a Swedish Institute fellow between 2017 and 2018 and a Marie-Sklodowska Curie fellow between 2018 and 2020.
 Her research interests lie in the areas of nationalism, ethnicity, social movements, memory, diaspora, and the conflict and environment nexus in the Middle East and beyond.
 Since 2020, Pinar is leading the Turkey Beyond Borders: Critical Voices, New Perspectives project at Lund University.
 From 2021 onwards, she will be working as a researcher at the Department of Physical Geography and Ecosystem Science at Lund University.